Inspection items for overhead cranes in regular service

-Initial Inspection – New, reinstalled, altered, repaired and modified cranes shall be inspected by a designated person prior to initial use.
+New, reinstalled, altered, repaired and modified cranes shall be inspected by a designated person prior to initial use.

-Frequent Inspection – Visual examinations by the operator or other designated personnel as follows:
+A qualified person must check the following during a “Frequent” overhead crane inspection.
+Visual examinations by the operator or other designated personnel as follows:

 - Cranes with normal service: monthly

 - Cranes with heavy service: weekly to monthly

 - Cranes with severe service: daily to weekly (records not required but suggested)

 - Operating mechanisms, proper adjustment and unusual sounds

 - Tanks, valves, pumps, lines and other parts of air or hydraulic systems